ferxinii/vor3d/README.md

 </p>

 ## Usage
+An example of how to use this is found in *test_voronoi.c*.

 The most high-level interface is in *voronoi.h*.
 The main function is *construct_vd_from_txt*.
 It reads the bounding polyhedron's coordinates from a .txt file, and generates inside of it a set of random seeds using the method of *Poisson disc sampling* with a user specified sizing function (local minimum distance between points).
 The output is the corresponding Voronoi diagram structure (*vd_3d.h*).

 If the user needs to specify the seeds manually, they shall use lower-level already implemented functions.

 ### References
 Source for the Delaunay algorithm: *Computing the 3D Voronoi Diagram Robustly: An Easy Explanation.
 Hugo Ledoux.*

 Adaptive precision arithmetic: *Adaptive Precision Floating-Point Arithmetic and Fast Robust Predicates for Computational Geometry.
 Jonathan Richard Shewchuk.*